We begin with a drawing.

 The subject is drawn (a tiger), then the child completes the picture using their own creative ideas and techniques (tall grass blowing in the wind)—they draw their world.
-See children's drawings of tigers.
+See children's drawings.

 We introduce letter formation and basic sentence structure, or focus on carefully practicing and developing handwriting skills.
 Our lessons are flexible; some use the drawing as a prompt to strengthen other language art skills: composition, creative writing, grammar and speech.
-See how we use drawing to teach writing.
+See how integrate drawing and writing.

 ...while learning about the world.